syncfusion-content/wpf-docs/wpf/DataGrid/Master-Details-View.md

 {% endhighlight %}
 {% endtabs %}

-N>  To cancel expanding or collapsing operation in second level nested grid, you can refer [here](#handling-events-for-detailsviewdatagrid).
+N>  To cancel `expanding` or `collapsing` operation in second level nested grid, you can refer [here](#handling-events-for-detailsviewdatagrid).

 ## Master-Details View limitations

-Following are the limitations of Master-Details View in SfDataGrid.
+Following are the limitations of `Master-Details View` in SfDataGrid.

-1. `DetailsViewDataGrid` does not have GroupDropArea.
+1. `DetailsViewDataGrid` does not have `GroupDropArea`.
 2. `DetailsViewDataGrid` does not support `AutoGenerateColumnsMode.ResetAll`.
 Instead it works based on `Reset`.
-3. Master-Details View doesn’t support Data Virtualization.
+3. `Master-Details View` doesn’t support Data `Virtualization`.
-4. Master-Details View doesn’t support [AllowFrozenGroupHeader](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid~AllowFrozenGroupHeaders.html).
+4. `Master-Details View` doesn’t support [AllowFrozenGroupHeader](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid~AllowFrozenGroupHeaders.html).
-5. Master-Details View doesn’t support Freeze Pane.
+5. `Master-Details View` doesn’t support `Freeze Pane`.
-6. Master-Details View doesn’t support AutoRowHeight.
+6. `Master-Details View` doesn’t support `AutoRowHeight`.
-7. For `DetailsViewDataGrid`, SelectionMode, SelectionUnit, NavigationMode, DetailsViewPadding properties are assigned from its parent grid only.
+7. For `DetailsViewDataGrid`, `SelectionMode`, `SelectionUnit`, `NavigationMode`, `DetailsViewPadding` properties are assigned from its parent grid only.
 So both parent DataGrid and `DetailsViewDataGrid` cannot have different values for these properties.